taw00/dashcore-rpm/README.source.md

 **&#11835; Method 2: rpmbuild (works but not recommended)**

-Actually building the binary RPMs is as easy as running the rpmbuild command against a specfile.
+With this method, you use `rpmbuild` to execute the process.
 For example:

 ```bash
 # As a normal user (not root)